ArrayBolt3/kforge/README.md

 CXX=/usr/bin/g++-10 kdesrc-build plasma-workspace plasma-framework plasma-integration bluedevil powerdevil plasma-nm plasma-pa plasma-thunderbolt plasma-vault plasma-firewall plasma-workspace-wallpapers kdeplasma-addons krunner milou kwin kscreen sddm-kcm plymouth-kcm breeze discover print-manager plasma-sdk kaccounts-integration kaccounts-providers kdeconnect-kde plasma-browser-integration xdg-desktop-portal-kde kde-gtk-config khotkeys kgamma5 breeze-gtk drkonqi phonon --include-dependencies
 CXX=/usr/bin/g++-10 kdesrc-build plasma-desktop systemsettings ksysguard plasma-disks plasma-systemmonitor ksystemstats kinfocenter kmenuedit --include-dependencies
 ```

+## Software KForge won't build

+While KForge is able to build *almost* all KDE software, there are a few exceptions.
+The proper build dependencies for the following software are **not** installed in KForge and attempting to build them will result in errors.
+If you really need to build these, you can install the dependencies into KForge manually.

+* Krita.
+Krita is massive, and as testing KForge requires building vast amounts of KDE software on a regular basis, the extra time that would be needed to build Krita routinely is currently believed to be too much.
+Additionally, there is already a dedicated Krita build environment known as Krita Devbox, which is available here: https://invent.kde.org/eoinoneill/krita-devbox
+* Kdenlive.
+As handy and awesome as Kdenlive is, it requires the installation of build dependencies that are potentially problematic due to issues invovling patents (ffmpeg being one of the biggest problems here).
+It is also seriously big and might be too cumbersome to build on a regular basis.
+* telepathy-accounts-signon.
+KDE Telepathy is, to the best of my knowledge, unmaintained.
+You'll probably never need to (or want to) build it.
+Additionally, not all of the necessary build dependencies for telepathy-accounts-signon are available in KDE neon, making this far more tricky to build than normal.

 ## License and Copyright Info